daanvancamp/gomoku-AI/README.md

 -coming soon

 Note: the project is still under development.
 Some added features aren't stable as of right now, but overall it works better than the program of Mikko (from which I started).
-The project will hopefully be finished in april of 2025, so you can expect the stable and complete version ultimately then, but it could be done earlier.
+The project will hopefully be finished in april of 2025, so you can expect the stable and complete version ultimately then, but it could be done earlier. **A stable release will be done in a few weeks.** After that, we will be adding more features, but the stability won't improve anymore (,unless we didn't find a bug earlier on.)

 developped by:
 daanvancamp & wimnevelsteen